Amazon will invest in Diamond Sports as part of bankruptcy restructuring agreement

 Amazon Prime already carries some New York Yankees and Brooklyn Nets games produced by the YES Network.

-Diamond also has an agreement in principle with Sinclair Broadcast Group, to settle pending litigation between the companies.
+Diamond also has an agreement in principle with Sinclair, to settle the pending litigation between the companies and the other named defendants, which settlement is supported by Diamond’s creditors that are parties to the RSA.

 Under an agreement with creditors last year, Diamond Sports Group became a separate company from Sinclair.